filecoin-project/actors-utils/frcxx_nft/FIP.md

 ### Transfers

-There is no separate method for transfers by owners v.s. transfers by operators.
-The transfer method is only given the list of token ids that the caller wishes to transfer and for each token asserts that:
+There is no technical need to separate the `Transfer` and `TransferFrom` methods.
+A transfer method could function given only the list of token ids that the caller wishes to transfer and for each token asserts that:

 - The caller is the owner of the token OR
 - The caller is an approved operator on the token OR
 - The caller is an approved operator on the account that owns the token

+However, the authors judge that the benefit of aligning with existing conventions (FRC-46, ERC-721 etc.) and having separate flows for operators and token owners will reduce risk of mistakes and unexpected behaviour.

 ## Backwards Compatability